CodeTheChangeUBC/reBOOT/README.md

 ----|-----------------
-🚀  | **Simple to use** - focus on your work with the simple and intuitive UI 📦  | **Data storage** - easily add/view/change/delete donor and donation data without worrying about security 🍰  | **Data analytics** - analyze your donation data with useful charts and statitics 🛂  | **User permission controls** - control incremental permissions for managing teams and users 🏷  | **CRA-compliant tax receipts** - generate CRA-compliant tax receipts that provides full detail about donations 👥  | **Built for teams** - provides tools to control team management for volunteers and employees
+🚀  | **Simple to use** - focus on your work with the simple and intuitive UI 📦  | **Data storage** - easily add/view/change/delete donor and donation data without worrying about security 🍰  | **Data analytics** - analyze your donation data with useful charts and statistics 🛂  | **User permission controls** - control incremental permissions for managing teams and users 🏷  | **CRA-compliant tax receipts** - generate CRA-compliant tax receipts that provides full detail about donations 👥  | **Built for teams** - provides tools to control team management for volunteers and employees